tiwariabhi19/Delivery-App/README.md

 **Delivery Management System API**

 Welcome to the Delivery Management System API!
-This RESTful API facilitates the management of food delivery services, allowing users to register, authenticate, and interact with various resources including users, restaurants, food items, and orders.
+This RESTful API facilitates the management of food delivery services, allowing users to register, authenticate, and interact with various resources including users, restaurants, food items, and orders.A comprehensive Node.js, Express, MongoDB, and JWT project showcasing practical implementation of various concepts.

+- Node.js and Express fundamentals
+- MongoDB connection and schema design
+- JWT authentication and authorization
+- RESTful API development (CRUD operations)
+- MVC pattern implementation
+- Password hashing and token generation
+- User and restaurant management

 Table of Contents
 Features